grantliunz/studyshare/README.md

 ## Branches

-- Branch name should be all lowercase and follow the format SS[ticket ID]-ticket-title _e.g.
-SS02-user-login_
+- Branch name should be all lowercase and follow the format ticket ID]-ticket-title _e.g.
+2-user-login_

 ## Pull request conventions

-- PR title should be the same as the ticket title, with the ticket ID at the start. e.g. `SS002 User login`.
+- PR title should be the same as the ticket title, with the ticket ID at the start. e.g. `2-user-login`.

 One other member must approve the PR before it can be merged into main.